Seteco/Somorrostro/alarm-notifications.md

 ## Testing Notifications

-You can run the following command by hard, to test alarms configuration:
+You can run the following command by hand, to test alarms configuration:

 ```sh
 # become user netdata